Rapelang Rabana: Achievements

-In 2012, she was on Oprah Magazine's O Power List.
-In 2013, she was listed on Forbes's 30 under 30 list for best entrepreneurs of Africa.
-In 2014, Rapelang was named one of the Entrepreneurs of the World by the World Entrepreneurship Forum.
+In 2012, she was listed on Oprah Magazine's O Power List.
+In 2013, she was listed on Forbes's 30 under 30 list for best entrepreneurs of Africa and appeared on the cover of the ForbesAfrica August 2013 issue.
+In 2014, Rapelang was named one of the Entrepreneurs of the World by the World Entrepreneurship Forum and invited to join the Harambe Entrepreneur Alliance.
 In 2017, Rapelang was selected as a Young Global Leader of the World Economic Forum.